Vista Energy (NYSE:VIST) Stock Price Up 3.5%

-Separately, UBS Group initiated coverage on Vista Energy in a research report on Wednesday, November 8th.
-They issued a “buy” rating and a $40.00 price objective for the company.
+Separately, UBS Group initiated coverage on Vista Energy in a research note on Wednesday, November 8th.
+They issued a “buy” rating and a $40.00 price target on the stock.

 About Vista Energy